shoupzwu/GRASP/README.md

 The training scripts can be configured by modifying the parameters in the respective `train_grasp_*.py` files.
 Key parameters include:
 - `epoch`: Number of training epochs
 - `feature_dim`: Dimension of CardEst models
-- `lcs_dim`: dimension of Learned Count Sketch Models
+- `lcs_dim`: dimension of the Learned Count Sketch Models
 - `bs`: Batch size
 - `lr`: Learning rate

 ## Utilities

 The project includes various utility functions and classes located in the `CEB_utlities`, `dsb_utlities` and `tpce_utlities` directories.
-These utilities are used for data processing and other tasks.
+These utilities are used for data/workloads processing.

 ## License